 Call to verify that the dishes you’ve already identified are indeed vegan.
 Or, you might ask them what they suggest for you.
 If they are drawing a blank as far as what you can eat, suggest something they might create.
 How amazing would it be if a vegan item was eventually added to the menu because of you?

-5. See what other vegans have eaten at the restaurant
+5. See what other vegans have eaten there

 You can do an online search for vegan options at the restaurant for some ideas to plan for.
 Perhaps another vegan has already done some research on this restaurant’s menu and they’ve written about it.
 Check social media groups, blogs, yelp, or google reviews.
 I still highly suggest that you call the restaurant to verify this in case the recipe or menu has changed.